Inheritance solicitor, Lee Dawkins, examines an important Court of Appeal judgment involving an inheritance claim against an intestate estate

 The defendants to the claim were Mr G’s adult children.

-It was accepted that Diane and Houssein were dependant upon the deceased at the time of his death and further, that Diane was entitled to a substantial share.
+It was accepted that Diane and Houssein were dependant upon the deceased at the time of his death and further and that Diane was entitled to a substantial share.

 The course adopted by the Judge was:-